jason-c-daniels/Jcd.RichEnumerations/docs/user/index.md

 Yet the underlying implementation of the integral `enum` in C# allows casting an integer to any `enum`.
 This is in violation of the concept of a _closed set._

-**NB: This behavior can be overridden by providing your own conversion operators on your `RichEnum` derived types.**
+**NB:** This behavior can be overridden by deriving from `RichEnumValue` or `SortableRichEnumValue` and providing your own conversion operators.
+This is how `FlagEnum` is implemented. (it still throws when given bits for which no flags, or compound value, have been defined).

 ### Downsides to Rich Enumerations